Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Examples

-To approximate a noisy density matrix measurement, we use the smoothed n(t) for the diagonal elements and then apply noise to the off-diagonal elements as $\tilde{\rho_{ij}(t)}=\rho_{ij}(t)+G(1)*\sqrt{\frac{\left|\left(1-\rho_{ij}(t)\right)\rho_{ij}(t)\right|}{10000}}$.
-The initial orbitals are generated using Eq \ref{eq.gen_orbs} with the noisy $\tilde{\rho_{ij}}$ We then apply the algorithm using the noisy smoothed density data for $144 a.u.$ with the orbitals generated using the noisy RDM.
-The noisy data with the smoothed density evolution is shown in FIG. \ref{fig:smoothing} with the resulting second derivative compared to the exact second derivative of the density shown in FIG. \ref{fig:smooth_v_exact}.
+To approximate a noisy density matrix measurement, we use the smoothed density at $t=0$ for the diagonal elements of the required 1-RDM and then apply noise to the off-diagonal elements as $\tilde{\rho_{ij}(t)}=\rho_{ij}(t)+G(1)*\sqrt{\frac{\left|\left(1-\rho_{ij}(t)\right)\rho_{ij}(t)\right|}{10000}}$.
+The initial orbitals are generated using Eq \ref{eq.gen_orbs} with the noisy $\tilde{\rho_{ij}}$.
+We then apply the algorithm using the noisy smoothed density data for $144 a.u.$ with the orbitals generated using the noisy RDM.
+The noisy data with the smoothed density evolution is shown in figure \ref{fig:smoothing} with the resulting second derivative compared to the exact second derivative of the density shown in figure \ref{fig:smooth_v_exact}.
 It appears from these figures that smoothing is a viable technique to recover the density evolution from many noisy measurements.
 However, it is most important to evaluate how well the smoothed evolution can be used to recover potential energy surfaces.

-As can be seen from FIG. \ref{fig:Lih_singlet_noise}, the energy error is within chemical accuracy during the full time evolution and the density error is of the same magnitude as with the exact data.
+As can be seen from figure \ref{fig:Lih_singlet_noise}, the energy error is within chemical accuracy during the full time evolution and the density error is of the same magnitude as with the exact data.
 This shows that one can also sample noisily at many times and obtain reasonable accuracy for the full potential energy curve.

 It should be noted that we did not attempt to utilize any physical constraints on the data during the smoothing process.
 The first property that could be utilized is that the density at every time should sum to the number of electrons.
 The second property results from the fact that we are using grid-like basis functions.
 Therefore, the density should be smooth in real space for our example system.
-In real molecules, there is a cusp\cite{Kato1957} in the density at the positions of nuclei.
-However, these positions are known and can be accounted for.
+In real molecules, there is a cusp (with known properties\cite{Kato1957}) in the density at the positions of nuclei.
+However, these positions are known and can be accounted for\cite{Kanungo2019}.